 All master's students at JCPH are required to complete a Capstone.
 Requirements vary by program.
-Students must adhere to the Capstone Guidelines.
+Students must adhere to the Capstone Guidelines, located under Handbooks & Forms on the Student Resources page.

 Grading

 You can view the full University grading policy in the University Handbook.